PaycheckCalculatorOnline logo

 Real Paycheck Examples: California Take-Home Pay

-The following examples show estimated California take-home pay for common salary levels.
-Federal taxes are calculated at standard federal rates; state taxes reflect 2026 California brackets.
-All examples assume single filing status, bi-weekly pay.
+These examples show estimated California take-home pay for common salary levels.
+Federal taxes use 2026 standard rates for single filers; state taxes reflect 2026 California brackets.
+All examples assume single filing status, bi-weekly pay frequency, no pre-tax deductions.

 Annual SalaryFederal TaxCA State TaxCA SDIFICABi-Weekly Net